alexmerz/unzer-node-simple/README.md

 const customer = new Customers(unzer);
 ```

-The function modules are named after the corresponding sections in the [API reference](https://docs.unzer.com/reference/api/)
+The function modules are named after the corresponding sections in the [Unzer API reference](https://docs.unzer.com/reference/api/)
 and/or URL routes.
 For example:

 - *Baskets* -> `https://https://api.unzer.com/v1/baskets`